 Easter Sunday 5-th April

-This year, for the majority of Christians, Sunday 5 April will be Easter Sunday, which is one of the most of the most important dates in the Christian calendar.
-The Pope giving his traditional Easter message.
-In addition Easter is also widely marked by non Christians.
-In many countries chocolate Easter Eggs and Easter Bunnies are bought… Continue reading Easter Sunday 5-th April
+Updated March 2026 In 2026, for the majority of Christians, Sunday 5 April will be Easter Sunday, one of the most of the most important dates in the Christian calendar.
+The Pope gives a traditional Easter Message from the Vatican Easter is also widely marked by non Christians.
+In many countries chocolate Easter Eggs and Easter Bunnies… Continue reading Easter Sunday 5-th April